Welcome to Roselands

 The house has two bedrooms, one with a double bed and one with two single beds as well as a kitchen, dining room, sitting room, bathroom and additional toilet.

-We have plans to improve and extend the house in the near future, so recent work has been largely cosmetic to freshen it up for the interim period.
-This has included stripping the floors and replacing fitted carpets with sisal and other rugs, as well as creating a bright 1960s theme in the kitchen, as you can see in the photographs.
+We have plans to improve and extend the house in the future and add a railway carriage!
+Recent work has been largely cosmetic to freshen it up for the interim period.
+This has included stripping the floors and replacing fitted carpets with sisal and other rugs, as well as creating a bright 1960s theme in the kitchen, as you can see in the photographs

-However, prior to the major improvements, the house has aspects that could be improved, such as a general lack of wall sockets and, for the time being, no television We are anxious that anyone thinking of staying at Roselands should be aware that it retains some minor quirky aspects that will need to be addressed when we do the major works.
-Nonetheless the house is beautifully furnished, and altogether it is a house of great charm.
+Roselands is beautifully furnished, and altogether it is a cottage of great charm.
 It has a delightful and warm atmosphere, full of sun and light.
 To the front it has a most attractive aspect looking down the long garden and to the back it looks across the roofs of the village and towards the hills behind.
 There is a large sunny patio at the front of the house, as well as cool shady areas for those (all too few) really hot days.